rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 #### Modifications requiring subscription-terminated notification {#ChangesNeedingTermination}

-Changes to any of following parameters MUST terminate the subscription, as per {{TerminatingSubscriptions}}, before recreating it, as per {{CreatingSubscriptions}}:
+Changes to any of following parameters MUST terminate the subscription, as per {{TerminatingSubscriptions}}, before recreating it, clearing and reinitializing any associated statistics, as per {{CreatingSubscriptions}}:

 1. the subcription *id*
 1. the *encoding*